 Over the past 20 years, CalRecycle has investigated a variety of waste tire diversion alternatives through research contracts and literature reviews of worldwide studies.
-These efforts have helped CalRecycle focus on a mixture of strategies to divert a majority of waste tires from landfills.
-To date, projects involving TDA, RAC, energy recovery, molded rubber products, and other tire-derived product applications have been explored.
-So far, TDA, RAC, and molded products have shown the greatest promise for diverting waste tires.
-To achieve total waste tire diversion, CalRecycle continues to refine its knowledge of existing technologies but will also research new and innovative applications, such as tire rubber devulcanization, plastic additives in RAC, or other topics that will impact or encourage waste tire usage.
+To date, TDA, RAC, and molded products have shown the greatest promise for diverting waste tires.
+To achieve greater waste tire diversion, CalRecycle continues to refine its knowledge of existing technologies but will also research new and innovative applications to increase waste tire usage.